 ANT 470 Anthropology as a Profession (B)

 There is a growing demand in the public and private sectors for people with college or postgraduate anthropological training.
 ANT 470 examines and provides hands on experience in the specific skills and issues related to applying anthropology in the workplace.
-Topics and course exercises include: Anthropological and workplace ethics, research and institutional project design, grand development and writing, anthropological and institutional writing, selecting and obtaining funding for relevant postgraduate training within and outside of Anthropology.
+Topics and course exercises include: Anthropological and workplace ethics, research and institutional project design, grant development and writing, anthropological and institutional writing, researching and obtaining opportunities for relevant postgraduate training within and outside of Anthropology.
 3 Cr.
+Fall.

 ANT 471 Anthropological Theory (A)